JimRobs/mokuai/README.md

 $ npm install mokuai --save-dev
 ```

-Then, just can require  `mokuai` in your code and use it as follow.
+Then, you can just require  `mokuai` in your code and use it as follow.

 ```js
 var mokuai = require('mokuai');